johanley/special-relativity-core/README.md

 In general, when examining the geometry of an object, you need to disentangle these two effects.

 **Characterizing a mass-particle in SR requires two additional items.**
-In kinematics, everything comes from the position <b>r</b>(t).
+When describing motion, everything comes from the position <b>r</b>(t).
-In Newtonian kinematics, there are 3 main items characterizing the motion of a mass-particle:
+In the Newtonian case, there are 3 main items describing the motion of a mass-particle:
   - <b>r</b>(t) position
   - <b>v</b>(t) velocity
   - <b>a</b>(t) acceleration

-In SR, there are 5 main items characterizing a mass-particle:
+In SR, there are 5 main items characterizing the motion of a mass-particle:
   - <b>r</b>(t) position
   - <b>v</b>(t) velocity
   - <b>a</b>(t) acceleration
   - a proper-time (because of time dilation)
   - an orientation (because of the Silberstein rotation)

-Both proper-time and orientation share the property that the are defined only as differences with respect to some chosen base value.
+Both proper-time and orientation are defined only as differences with respect to some chosen base value.

 **Transformations almost always come in two variants, characterized by the sign of some quantity.**